illumos/docs/docs/about/leadership.md

 * **Inspect the diff!** Check that nothing stands out that reviewers may have missed.

-* If there are any open questions about possibly breaking the build, the advocate can always elect to run their own build once they have imported the patch.
+* If there are any open questions about possibly breaking the build, the core team member can always elect to run their own build once they have imported the patch.

 ### Integrating Changes

-The following is a basic checklist for those pushing to the gate, whether they are an advocate, or someone granted the right to push their own approved changes.
+The following is a basic checklist for those pushing to the gate, whether they are a member of the core team, or someone granted the right to push their own approved changes.

-* When importing a patch, record the approving advocate with an `Approved by:` line in the commit message after the existing `Reviewed by:` and `Portions contributed by:` lines.
+* When importing a patch, record the approving core team member with an `Approved by:` line in the commit message after the existing `Reviewed by:` and `Portions contributed by:` lines.